clod81/timctf/webapp/README.md

     });

-4 - websockets authenticated with a jwt and extra user_id: hidden functionality
+4 - websockets authenticated with a jwt and extra user_id: hidden functionality...

-5 - mmmm maybe service workers / another xss somehow if have time?

 etherium

 - the web app will have an account on etherium a big chunck of ether to start with

+personal.newAccount()
+=> 0xd9f5634ca7c211d0ea17e5e8b9df2de261db1524

 - sign up flow
   user signup on web app